sendit28/SENG-SCF-071222-PHASE-1/README.md

 1. git commit -m "present tense, active voice commit"
 1. git remote -v
 1. git pull `-remote name-` main

+* If you run into errors or warnings try to force the pull
 1. git pull --ff `-remote name-` main
    1. Accept both incoming changes on vscode
    1. Then add and commit changes